fedepedron/fukufu/README.md

 FUKUFU
 =======
-Fukufu small program written in c++ to calculate the Fukui function and other reactivity indexes from Gaussian outputs.
+Fukufu is a small piece of sofware written in C++.
+Its purpose is to calculate the Fukui function and other reactivity indexes from Gaussian outputs.

 USAGE
 ------